-There is some evidence has linking gum disease to lower levels of coenzyme q10, an antioxidant made naturally in the body, found widely in foods, and available in supplement form.
-Some researchers say that coenzyme q10 is needed to properly repair gum tissue.
-A study by Osaka University in Japan found improvement in infection and inflammation after 3 weeks of taking a topical coenzyme q10 toothpaste.
-You can look find toothpaste containing coenzyme q10 at natural grocers, health food stores, and online.
-For more information on coenzyme q10, read the Coenzyme Q10 Fact Sheet,
+There is some evidence linking gum disease to lower levels of coenzyme Q10, an antioxidant made naturally in the body, found widely in foods, and available in supplement form.
+Some researchers say that coenzyme Q10 is needed to properly repair gum tissue.
+A study by Osaka University in Japan found improvement in infection and inflammation after 3 weeks of using a topical coenzyme Q10 toothpaste.
+You can look find toothpaste containing coenzyme Q10 at natural grocers, health food stores, and online.

 Tea tree oil has proven antibiotic properties.
 A topically applied tea tree oil gel was evaluated in a double-blind placebo-controlled study involving 49 people with severe chronic gingivitis.
 They were told to brush twice a day and were assessed after 4 and 8 weeks.
 The group that brushed with tea tree oil had a significant reduction in the degree of gingivitis and bleeding.
 However, tea tree oil gel did not reduce the amount of plaque.
-Use only commercial tea tree toothpaste, not tea tree oil.
-For more information on tea tree oil, read the Tea Tree Oil Fact Sheet.
+Use only commercial tea tree toothpaste, not undiluted tea tree oil.

 Cranberry may help gum disease by preventing bacteria from sticking to teeth.
 Look for cranberry juice with no added sugar at the health food store.
 A typical amount is 4 ounces a day.
 Consult your doctor if you are taking the blood thinner warfarin or have kidney stones.